flimflamjs/flimflam/notification/README.md

 Simple notification UI component

-- Shows notification messages from stream
+- Shows notification messages from a stream
 - Hides message after a given duration.
 - Exports a `view` and an `init` function.